-Sub-division Consistent time series for definition of Revegetation Urban parks The Urban Park Act and the Ordinance for Enforcement of the Urban Park Act require compilation of "Register of city parks".
-Ministry of Land, Infrastructure, Transport and Tourism (MLITT) has collected relevant data (name, location, notificated year and land area) from "Urban Parks Status Survey" based on "Register of city parks".
-MLITT will implement this survey continuously and update land area data annually.
+onsistent time series for definition of Revegetation (for each sub-division) Sub-division Consistent time series for definition of Revegetation Urban parks Ministry of Land, Infrastructure, Transport and Tourism (MLITT) has implemented "Urban Parks Status Survey" every year and identified name, location, notificated year and land area of each urban parks.
+In this survey, MLITT has collected and compiled information provided in "Register of city parks" (compilation of this register has been required under the Urban Park Act and the Ordinance for Enforcement of the Urban Park Act MLITT will implement this survey continuously and update land area data annually.
 However, area of land which subjected to land-use conversion is calculated based on the ratio of land-use conversion for whole country because it is difficult to collect converted land data individually.
 Green area on road MLITT has implemented "Road Tree Planting Status Survey" every 5 years and has collected data on the number of tall trees which had been planted since 1990 for green area on road which had been established since 1990 (extrapolation and interpolation are applied for data blank years).
 RV land area for green area on road is calculated by multiplying land area per tall tree (ha/tree) by the number of tall trees.
-After 2007, MLITT will implement this survey every year and update tall trees data.
+After 2007, MLITT has implemented this survey every year and update tall trees data.
 However, area of land which subjected to land-use conversion is calculated based on the ratio of land-use conversion for whole country because it is difficult to collect converted land data individually.
 Green area on port MLITT has implemented complete census every year since 2006 and has collected relevant data (established year and service area) for green area on port which had been established since 1990.
 MLITT will implement this survey continuously and update land area data annually.
 However, area of land which subjected to land-use conversion is calculated based on the ratio of land-use conversion for whole country because it is difficult to collect converted land data individually.
 Green area around sewage treatment facility MLITT has implemented "Sewage treatment Facility Status Survey" every year since 2006 and has collected relevant data (established year, greening area and the number of tall trees [for only some green area]) for green area around sewage treatment facility which had been established since 1990.
 MLITT will implement this survey continuously and update land area data annually.
 However, area of land which subjected to land-use conversion is calculated based on the ratio of land-use conversion for whole country because it is difficult to collect converted land data individually.